 Content Design team meeting at the office (August 2019)

-If an object is easy to handle and helps you get stuff done, it’s often thought of as well-designed.
+If an object is easy to handle and helps you do things, it’s often thought of as well-designed.
 You barely notice you’re using it.

-Similarly, information that’s easy to understand and helps you do a task can also be thought as well-designed.
-You barely notice the information: you just know what you need to do.
+Similarly, information that’s easy to understand and helps you complete a task is also considered well-designed.
+You barely notice the information: you just know what to do.

-Well-designed information is likely to have been through a content design process - a digital discipline we’re committed to at the Department of International Trade (DIT).
+Well-designed information is formed by good content design principles and processes - a digital discipline we’re committed to at the Department for Business and Trade (DBT).

 Content design isn’t just about copy-writing or editorial techniques applied to information, it’s a way of thinking: design thinking.